To our shareholders and investors

 Note:

-Due to the change in fiscal year-end, the fiscal year ending December 2024 will be a 9-month period in Japan and a 12-month period outside of Japan.
-In the table above, "Year ending December 2024 forecast" reflects results for 9 months in Japan and 12 months outside of Japan, and "Year ending December 2024 forecast adjusted (12 months)" is calculated assuming a 12-month period in and outside of Japan.
+Due to the change in fiscal year-end, the fiscal year ended December 2024 was a 9-month period in Japan and a 12-month period outside of Japan.
+In the table above, "Year ended December 2024" reflects results for 9 months in Japan and 12 months outside of Japan, and "Year ended December 2024 (Japan: 12 months)" is calculated assuming a 12-month period in and outside of Japan.

 3. Basic policy for dividends

-We regard the return of profits to shareholders as its most important management task and has adopted a performance-based policy for cash dividends based on consolidated net income.
-We will appropriate the remaining surplus to invest for future growth.
+The Company regards the return of profits to shareholders as its most important management task and adopts a performance-based policy for cash dividends based on consolidated net income.
+The Company appropriates the remaining surplus to internal reserves for future growth.

-Under the four-year business plan for 2027, we have increased the target of consolidated dividend payout ratio to 35% or more for each year to enhance shareholder returns.
+In the four-year business plan for 2027 that started in April 2024, the Company aims to achieve a consolidated dividend payout ratio of 35% or more for each fiscal year.

 We respectfully ask our shareholders and investors for their continued support.